Ododo/scc-lan-restore/README.md

 3. Able to Join a session [**OK**]

 4. Play the Game

-I was able to start a match with 2 PCs at Home, However i'm getting out of sync or remote client disconnected.
-It might be because one of my PCs is very weak compared to the other and struggles to run the game.
-This is why i need other people to test this workaround
+Several people reported the fix as working and were able to play.
+Still out-of-sync or remote client disconnected issues with some people (like me), legend says it is related to running AMD versus Intel CPUs, but i'm not convinced of this theory yet.

 # Instructions
 Windows 10/11, tested on Windows 11 only.